renatocarvalho/blog/source/2012-07-15-working-with-icon-fonts.html.markdown

 --------------------------------

 Well that certainly wasn't a walk in the park, especially if you didn't have command line experience before this.
 But if ever you reached all this way, congrats for levelling up your technical experience and for not giving up.
 Now be proud of yourself.
 Go out and have beer or something.

+> Laugh and the world laughs with you, snore and you sleep alone.